HUSH…HUSH, SWEET CHARLOTTE (1964) – Continued

 She stops talking.
 The strings come in to play Charlotte’s theme tragically helping her finish the words she could not utter.
 She walks out into the hall, the shadows surround her.
 “John, John” she calls, crying out “John.”

-We are left with Miriam and Drew in frame.
+We are left with Miriam and Drew in the frame.
 Miriam falls back into the chair.
 “She is deranged Drew, she must be.”
-He says “no, she’s certainly worse then when I last wrote you…not to the extent of being committed…I’m sorry there’s just no way of avoiding the problem…there are times when she genuinely doesn’t know what she’s saying.”
+He says “No, she’s certainly worse than when I last wrote you…not to the extent of being committed…I’m sorry there’s just no way of avoiding the problem…there are times when she genuinely doesn’t know what she’s saying.”
 But” Miriam interrupts him, “on the other hand, I thought the way you described her very accurately.”